ChristianoGomes/PetMeApp/README.md

-# React + TypeScript + Vite + AppWrite + React Query + TypeScript + Shadcn + TailWind CSS

-##PetMe App
+## PetMe App
-a small social media project for you to share pictures of your pets
+a mini instagram clone to share photos of your pets with your friends

 ## Features
 -Authentication System: A robust authentication system ensuring security and user privacy